michelle-morin/forest-explorer/Proposal.md

 * The application includes a map of all trail segments in Forest Park.
 * Each trail segment is selectable to view details about the trail, including the name, distance in miles, type of trail, and surface type.
-* The application allows users to dynamically add trail segments to a route, as well s remove trail segments from the route.
+* The application allows users to dynamically add trail segments to a route, as well as remove trail segments from the route.
 * The application determines whether selected trail segments can be joined to form a route based on whether a selected segment adjoins another selected segment.

 ### Implementing the MVP